patrickcoyle427/AU-Registration-Bot/README.md

 ### !giantcardgo

 Starts the Attack of the Giant Card event.
 Closes registration for the event, DM's a list of all users who registered to the scorekeeper so that they can be entered into KTS.
 Creates the @AttackOftheGiantCard role and assigns all registered users to that role.
 Creates a new channel for the event, then makes a post alerting all users with the newly created role that their event will start soon, and to let them know where all their event info will be.
+This also closes registration for this event.

 There are 4 more commands that work the same way, !obeliskdeckgo, !sliferdeckgo, !speedduelgo, and !winamatgo